 OpenStreetMap is a good option if you want a free, open-source alternative.
 Another approach would be to turn off your phone’s GPS sensor so Google can’t access your location unless you manually type in where you want to go.
 Doing so also helps conserve battery life!

 That said, tracking someone without their permission isn’t illegal as long as someone else does it, so there’s no reason not to use Google Maps over other services as long as you’re OK with being tracked by Google.
-You probably don’t have much choice anyway since Google has become virtually synonymous with maps over the past few years!
+You probably have little choice anyway since Google has become virtually synonymous with maps over the past few years!
 To switch from a navigation app that relies on tracking users’ locations every day, try Waze instead.

 Uninstall Google Photos

 You can disable Edit, which will not allow any changes to photos.
 You can also unlink it with your Google account, which is more important.
-All of your pictures on Google Photos are backed up in the cloud, so it will still be available on other devices – but if they’re not associated with your account anymore, they won’t sync.
-You will probably want to do both of these things before completely uninstalling Google Photos for good (it’s challenging to get back once it’s gone).
+All of your pictures on Google Photos get backed up in the cloud, so it will still be available on other devices – but if they’re not associated with your account anymore, they won’t sync.
+You will probably want to do both things before completely uninstalling Google Photos for good (it’s challenging to get back once it’s gone).

 While you’re at it, don’t forget that deleting an account permanently deletes all associated data, including your contacts!
-Before anything else happens, make sure to export any of that information off Google services like Gmail or Calendar.
+Before anything else happens, export any of that information off Google services like Gmail or Calendar.
 There’s no automated process to do so, and you’ll have to go through each of your accounts and export each contact one by one, but it might just save hours or days of manual cleanup later.

 Don’t Use Google Keep

 Keep is one of those Google apps people don’t talk about, but it’s come up on my radar a few times as a tool some clients I’ve worked with like to use.
-However, the problem with Keep is that by default, Keep stores your notes in an unencrypted database on your device.
+However, the problem with Keep is that, by default, Keep stores your notes in a non-encrypted database on your device.
 If someone gets your device (and provided they know how to get into such things), they can easily read all of your notes!
 It doesn’t sound big, but if you’re looking for ways to lock down your privacy without going through too much trouble, consider uninstalling Google Keep and using Evernote instead.